-The adult safeguarding policy and procedure in place was consistent with the current regional guidance and included the names of the safeguarding champions, definitions of abuse, types of abuse and indicators, onward referral arrangements, contact information and documentation to be completed.
+The home's adult safeguarding policy and procedure was consistent with the current regional guidance and included the safeguarding champion, definitions of abuse, types of abuse and indicators, onward referral arrangements, contact information and documentation to be completed.

-Discussion with staff confirmed that they were aware of the regional guidance (Adult Safeguarding Prevention and Protection in Partnership, July 2015) along with the new procedures and a copy was available for staff within the home.
+Discussion with staff confirmed that they were aware of the regional guidance (Adult Safeguarding Prevention and Protection in Partnership, July 2015) and a copy was available for staff within the home.
+An area of improvement was identified for the registered manager to received training in adult safeguarding - level 3.
 Staff were knowledgeable and had a good understanding of adult safeguarding principles.
 They were also aware of their obligations in relation to raising concerns about poor practice and whistleblowing.
 An inspection of staff training records confirmed that mandatory adult safeguarding training was provided for all staff.

-Discussion with the deputy manager, inspection of accident and incidents notifications, care records and complaints records confirmed that if there were any suspected, alleged or actual incidents of abuse these would be fully and promptly referred to the relevant persons and agencies for investigation in accordance with procedures and legislation.
+Discussion with the former registered manager, inspection of accident and incidents notifications, care records and complaints records confirmed that if there were any suspected, alleged or actual incidents of abuse these would be fully and promptly referred to the relevant persons and agencies for investigation in accordance with procedures and legislation.

-The deputy manager confirmed there were risk management procedures in place relating to the safety of individual residents.
-These risk assessments included assessments for residents who smoke.
-Inspection of these together with discussion with the deputy manager found there to be satisfactory arrangements in place.

-Discussion with the deputy manager identified that the home did not accommodate any individuals whose assessed needs could not be met.
+The former registered manager confirmed there were risk management procedures in place relating to the safety of individual residents.
+Discussion with the registered manager identified that the home did not accommodate any individuals whose assessed needs could not be met.
 Inspection of care records identified that individual care needs assessments and risk assessments were obtained prior to admission.
+The two residents in the home who smoked had up-to-date individualised risk assessments which staff on duty were aware of.